heroku/heroku-lunch/README.md

 ## Usage

 ```
-$ heroku lunch       # for the next lunch
-$ heroku lunch:week  # for the upcoming lunches this week
+$ heroku lunch       # for this week's lunches
 ```